Kloudless/file-picker/README.md

   `files` is an array of files, formatted the same way as the array passed to `success`.

+  This event is not fired when the user uses the Chooser's Computer option or the Saver.
+See `startFileUpload` and `finishFileUpload` for those.

 * `addAccount(account)`

   Fired when a user successfully adds an account.